Lleyton Hewitt: 2013: Five top ten wins

-2014: 30th career title, 600 wins and return to top 40
+2014: 30th career title, 600 wins, top 40

-Hewitt kicked off the 2014 season as an unseeded entrant into the 2014 Brisbane International.
-He won his first round match against Thanasi Kokkinakis in straight sets.
-His second round match was against sixth seed Feliciano López, whom he defeated.
-His quarterfinal encounter against qualifier Marius Copil resulted in a straight-set victory.
-In the semi-finals Hewitt faced second seed Kei Nishikori.
-Hewitt prevailed, thus setting the final match against seventeen–time Grand Slam winner Roger Federer.
-Federer held an 18–8 record head–to–head against Hewitt.
-Hewitt managed to turn the tide on Federer, winning 6–1, 4–6, 6–3 and capturing the title, which was his 29th and first since 2010.
-As a result, his rank increased from 60th to 43rd, becoming Australian number one again.
+In the semi-finals of 2014 Brisbane International Hewitt beat second seed Kei Nishikori.
+Going into the final, Roger Federer held an 18–8 record head–to–head against Hewitt.
+Hewitt managed to turn the tide on Federer, winning in three sets and capturing the title, which was his 29th and first since 2010.
+As a result, his ranking increased from 60th to 43rd, becoming Australian number one again.
 At AAMI Classic, he defeated Andy Murray in two tiebreaks.

 In the 2014 Australian Open, Hewitt played both singles and doubles as an unseeded player.
 In his first round singles match, he lost in five sets to No. 24 seed Andreas Seppi.
 In doubles action, Hewitt partnered with retired and former Australian number one Patrick Rafter.
-However, the duo did not manage to win their first round match against Eric Butorac and Raven Klaasen, losing 4–6, 5–7.
+They lost their first round match against Eric Butorac and Raven Klaasen.
 After the tournament, Hewitt's singles rank rose to No. 38, his highest position since late 2010.
-Hewitt battled for his 600th ATP win, becoming only the third active player to reach that milestone by beating Robin Haase in the 1st Round of the 2014 Sony Open Tennis.
+Hewitt battled for his 600th ATP win, becoming only the third active player to reach that milestone by beating Robin Haase in the 1st round of the 2014 Sony Open Tennis.

 After the Australian Open, Hewitt played as part of the Australian representative team for the Davis Cup.
-He lost his match against Jo-Wilfried Tsonga 3–6, 2–6, 6–7 (2–7).
-He then competed in the 2014 U.S. National Indoor Tennis Championships in Memphis in the United States of America.
-With a bye in the Round of 32, he went on to defeat Marcos Baghdatis in three sets 1–6, 6–2, 6–0 before losing to Michael Russell 3–6, 6–7 (6–8).
-His next tournament was the Delray Beach Tournament where he beat Bradley Klahn in straight sets 6–3, 6–1.
-He then versed his compatriot Marinko Matosevic but was forced to retire after injuring his shoulder.
-The score was 6–7 (2–7).
+He lost his match against Jo-Wilfried Tsonga in straight sets.
+He then competed in the 2014 U.S. National Indoor Tennis Championships in Memphis beating Marcos Baghdatis in three sets before losing to Michael Russell in two sets.
+At the Delray Beach Tournament he won a round and then retired against Marinko Matosevic after injuring his shoulder.